teach-afp/www/input/lab2.md

 =======

-In the second part of the assignment you will extend your library with a web programming DSL on top of the Replay monad and write an example application.
+In the second part of the assignment you will extend your library with a web programming DSL on top of the replay monad and write an example application.

 Web programming
 ---------------

-In this section we will explore programming web forms using the Replay monad.
+In this section we will explore programming web forms using the replay monad.
 We suggest to use the light weight Haskell web server [scotty](https://hackage.haskell.org/package/scotty).